MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 ..
 Todo - make a diagram of rough release schedule (pictures to help break up text!)

-The release cycle is overseen by the Simulation Systems and Deployment Team with the oversight and support of the **Atmos Project Board??**, and impartially consider the needs of all developers and users.
+The release cycle is overseen by the Simulation Systems and Deployment Team with the oversight and support of the Atmos Project Board, and impartially consider the needs of all developers and users.